HumairAK/data-science-pipelines/proposals/12147-mlmd-removal/design-details.md

 Other changes that will be required in Launcher are mentioned elsewhere in the proposal (see [Caching](#caching), and [Metrics](#metrics) sections).

+** Importer **

+Consider the following example:
+* An artifact is imported via the dsl
+* ReImport is set to false

+Then previously the launcher would search for a matching artifact, and artifact would match if:

+* All the artifact's fields (except the artifact ID) are equal
+* The artifact is attributed to the same PipelineContext that the launcher is running in

+Once MLMD is removed and Artifacts hold a namespace property, instead of filtering on the context, the Artifact will match if:

+* All the artifact's fields (except the artifact ID) are equal
+* The artifact is in the same namespace as the launcher is running in

 ### Nested Pipelines

 There is no direct way to infer whether a Driver run is for a Nested execution, to accommodate this, there is a generic `DAG` task type provided to fit such cases.